MurutiFelix/ndvi-amplitude-prediction/README.md

 - GraphWaveNet (Learned adjacency + dilated convolutions)

 ### Spatial Graph Representation
-Treats each pixel as a node in a graph (159×181 = 28,779 nodes) 8-connectivity (queen contiguity) for spatial edges.
+Treats each pixel as a node in a graph (159×181 = 28,779 nodes).
+ 8-connectivity (queen contiguity) for spatial edges.
 Enables models to learn spatial dependencies and propagation patterns.

 ## Step 1 — Clone to scratch